Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ## Contact

-Whilst I am available primarily on [my server](https://discord.gg/DffHKcszfg), please check the [issues](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/issues) tab on github first if you have any issues.
-DO NOT DM ME ON DISCORD.
+I am available primarily on [my server](https://discord.gg/DffHKcszfg).
+PLEASE, DO NOT DM ME ON DISCORD.

 You are welcome to [contribute](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Contributing.md) to the list, however please check the [changelog](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/Changelog.md) before you do.